thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-05-23-introducing-cyborg-foundation.markdown

 bodyclass : "content post"
 author    : "announcement"
 ---
-We are very happy to introduce the first art residents to the ThoughtWorks Arts Residency program.
-Moon Ribas and Neil Harbisson are artists who use technology to explore the concept of cyborgism - the permanent integration of humans and machines via new senses.
+We are very happy to introduce the first artists to the ThoughtWorks Arts Residency program.
+Moon Ribas and Neil Harbisson are artists who use technology to explore the concept of cyborgism - the permanent integration of humans and machines to create new senses.

 <figure>
 	<img src="/images/posts/2016-05-23-introducing-cyborg-foundation/republica.jpg" />